dydxprotocol/v4-documentation/pages/index.md

 **Welcome to dYdX V4 Software Documentatoin

-This site contains generic docuementation the dYdX V4 software, as well as docuemntation related to the dYdX Public Testnet.
+This site contains generic documentation the dYdX V4 software, as well as information related to the dYdX Public Testnet.

 🦔 💜